MicrosoftDocs/architecture-center/docs/example-scenario/data/esri-arcgis-azure-virtual-desktop-content.md

 - [ArcGIS Server](https://enterprise.arcgis.com/en/server/latest/get-started/windows/what-is-arcgis-for-server-.htm) is back-end server software that's deployed with ArcGIS Enterprise or in a standalone deployment with ArcGIS Enterprise.
 ArcGIS Server receives requests from clients to draw maps, run tools, query data, and so on.
 It also has a management plane that enables administrators to start, stop, and delete services.
 - [ArcGIS Server configuration store](https://enterprise.arcgis.com/en/server/10.6/administer/windows/about-the-configuration-store.htm) contains system configuration information so that, as ArcGIS Server scales to other machines, it can share that information.
 - [Enterprise geodatabase](https://enterprise.arcgis.com/en/server/latest/manage-data/windows/enterprise-geodatabases-and-arcgis-enterprise.htm) is a geospatial database designed to host vector and raster data.
 It can be deployed in many database management systems.
 In this architecture, the enterprise geodatabase is stored in Azure SQL Managed Instance.

+### Alternatives

+- You can use [ArcGIS Enterprise Builder](https://enterprise.arcgis.com/en/get-started/latest/windows/arcgis-enterprise-builder.htm) to set up a base ArcGIS Enterprise deployment on a single machine.
+- Although Azure Files and Azure Blob Storage are fine for many enterprises, Azure NetApp Files might be better suited for GIS because of large raster image files, Portal for ArcGIS items, shapefiles, lidar datasets, file geodatabases, and other geospatial data types that require fast access.
+- You can scale this architecture in many ways.
+You can scale the VMs for the back end or the desktops (both CPU and GPUs) in, out, up, or down.
+You can also deploy Azure Virtual Desktop on individual VMs or multi-session VMs.
+Azure Virtual Desktop can scale hundreds or thousands of VMs.
+For more information, see  [Windows 10 or Windows 11 Enterprise multi-session remote desktops](/mem/intune/fundamentals/azure-virtual-desktop-multi-session).
 - You can add other ArcGIS Enterprise server roles, like Raster Analytics Server, GeoAnalytics Server, GeoEvent Server, Knowledge Server, and Mission Server, to this base deployment as needed.
 You can also use newer technologies, like ArcGIS Enterprise on Kubernetes, in this architecture as a replacement for or supplement to ArcGIS Enterprise.
 GPU-based VMs for Drone2Map, CityEngine, and SURE for ArcGIS can also take advantage of these VMs.

-### Alternatives

-- Use [ArcGIS Enterprise Builder](https://enterprise.arcgis.com/en/get-started/latest/windows/arcgis-enterprise-builder.htm) to set up a base ArcGIS Enterprise deployment on a single machine.
-- You can add more ArcGIS Enterprise server roles to this base deployment.
 For more information, see [ArcGIS Enterprise server roles](https://enterprise.arcgis.com/en/get-started/latest/windows/additional-server-deployment.htm#:~:text=In%20the%20base%20ArcGIS%20Enterprise%20deployment%2C%20ArcGIS%20GIS,reference%20your%20own%20data%20sources%2C%20such%20as%20geodatabases.).

 ## Scenario details